Entanglement and chaos near critical point in strongly coupled gauge theory: Entanglement Wedge Cross Section (EWCS)

 Similar to the previous section, we will now refer to the calculation of mutual information at high temperatures as presented in \cite{Ebrahim:2020qif}.
 In equation \eqref{ewcs15}, we can apply the high-temperature limit by considering $D$ to be large but finite.
-Consequently, as we take the limit $D\to \infty$, the EWCS diminishes, as does the mutual information, as indicated in \cite{Ebrahim:2020qif}.
-This leads us to conclude that the expression we have derived for EWCS at elevated temperatures is consistent.
-It's worth noting, as mentioned earlier, that working with the non-trivial limit in the boundary parameter could be an intriguing exercise, demonstrating that this limit corresponds to a substantial EWCS value.
-However, we defer this exploration to future research.
+In the Case $D\gg l$ the EWCS at high temperature becomes zero.
+This is consistent with the findings of \cite{Ebrahim:2020qif}, where mutual information vanishes for the large separation between the subsystems.
+It's worth noting, that working with the non-trivial limit $l\gg D$ in the boundary parameter could be an interesting exercise, demonstrating that this limit corresponds to a substantial EWCS value.
+However, we reserve this exploration for future research.
+Similar to the low temperature case a power law divergent is also followed by the slope of the $E_W^{\text{high}}$ at the critical point.